ioBrokerTranslator/doc/translate.md

 ### Keep the Same Punctuation

+Terminate all complete sentences with the correct punctuation - most likely a dot.

 If the English text has punctuation (especially at the end of the string) make sure, you keep them - but of course adjust them to your language.

 Examples: